Mary (Nabokov novel): Background

 Mary was first written and published in the mid-1920s during Nabokov's stay in Berlin.
 Nabokov's (or "Sirin's", as he was known at the time) first novel contains, as many of his works do, key autobiographical elements.
 According to Brian Boyd, the character Mary Alfyorov is based on Nabokov's first love, Valentina (Lyussya) Evgenievna Shulgin, a fifteen-year-old Russian girl he met in 1915 at a pavilion in the estate of Vyra, at the age of sixteen.
 Nabokov's time with Lyussya is recorded in the final chapter of his autobiography, Speak, Memory where she is given the pseudonym "Tamara".
-Nabokov confirms this connection himself in the foreword to the English edition, where he writes that "Mary is a twin sister of [his] Tamara".
+Nabokov confirms this connection himself in the foreword to the English edition, where he writes that "Mary is a twin sister of my Tamara".
 Like Ganin, Nabokov was separated from Tamara by the Russian Revolution and forced into Berlin as an émigré.

-Criticism

 Reception

 The novel was initially well-received in the 1920s for its inventive structure and vivid descriptions of pre-Revolutionary Russia.
 Among contemporary critics however, it is generally viewed as an early, relatively juvenile work of Nabokov, written at a time before he came into his own as an author.
-Nabokov himself seemed to share the same opinion, at least on a technical level, as he notes its "flaws [and] the artifacts of innocence and inexperience".
+Nabokov himself seemed to share the same opinion, at least on a technical level, as he notes its "flaws, the artifacts of innocence and inexperience".
 Furthermore, Nabokov's decision to translate and publish Mary in English last out of all his Russian novels perhaps is an indication of his opinion on its quality (the Russian works which he held in most esteem, such as Invitation to a Beheading and The Defense, were translated and published into English decades earlier).
 Yet the author seemed to also have a softer side for his first novel, "confessing to the sentimental stab of [his] attachment" to it.